Sydney-Informatics-Hub/rocrate-tabular/README.md

 Here is an example of building a database with two tables and then converting one of the tables to a dataframe:

+Note that the property to load as Files is configured separately using the `.text_prop` property.

     from rocrate_tabular.tabulator import ROCrateTabulator